Redocly/redocly-cli/docs/commands/join.md

 Apart from providing individual API description files as the input, you can also specify the path to a folder that contains multiple API description files and match them with a wildcard (for example, `myproject/openapi/*.(yaml/json)`).
 The `join` command collects all matching files and combines them into one file.

+{% admonition type="info" name="Use join with other commands" %}
+We recommend running [`lint`](./lint.md) before joining API descriptions to ensure that they are valid and meet the expected standards.
+You may also want to use [decorators](./../decorators.md) to add any filtering or transformation needed for your API descriptions, either before or after bundling.
+{% /admonition %}

 ### Usage

 ```bash